iandark/argon-one-daemon/README.md

 # Argon One Daemon

-A replacement daemon for the Argon One Raspberry Pi case.
-This will also now support the Argon Artik Fan Hat
+A replacement daemon for the Argon One Raspberry Pi cases, and the Argon Artik Fan Hat.

 ## How To Install